← Back to Blog

 Method 1: Ask at the Right Moment

 Timing is everything.
 The best moment to ask for a review is right after a customer has experienced a positive outcome.
-For a restaurant, that is when they compliment the meal.
-For a dentist, it is right after a painless procedure.
-For a mechanic, it is when they pick up the car and everything works perfectly.
+For a restaurant, that's when they compliment the meal.
+For a dentist, it's right after a painless procedure.
+For a mechanic, it's when they pick up the car and everything works perfectly.

 Train yourself and your team to recognize these “peak satisfaction moments” and make the ask right then and there.
-A simple “We are so glad you had a great experience.
+A simple “We're so glad you had a great experience.
 Would you mind leaving us a quick Google review?” is all it takes.

 Method 2: SMS Review Request Links

-Text messages have a 98% open rate compared to 20% for email.
-That makes SMS the single most effective channel for review requests.
-After a customer visit, send a short text with a direct link to your Google review page.
+SMS can be one of the strongest channels for review requests because customers see texts quickly and the path to action is short.
+After a customer visit, send a brief text with a direct link to your Google review page.

 Keep the message simple: “Hi [NAME], thanks for visiting [BUSINESS] today!
 We would love your feedback.
 Leave a quick Google review here: [LINK].”
 That is it.
 No lengthy paragraphs, no pressure.

 Important: Make sure you have the customer's consent to text them.
 Include an opt-out option and follow TCPA guidelines.
-Tools like TitanReply can automate SMS review requests with built-in compliance features.
+If you use software for SMS requests, confirm consent capture, opt-out handling, and compliance settings before sending.

 Method 3: QR Codes at the Counter